Watchtower

 Student assistant

-Tabea is currently finishing her BA in Sociology and Islamic Studies at the University of Freiburg and spent a DAAD-funded semester abroad at the German Jordanian University in Amman.
+Tabea is studying a MA in Islamic Studies at the University of Freiburg and has spent a DAAD-funded semester abroad at the German Jordanian University in Amman.

 Publications